 - Stay focused under pressure

-Mental composure determines whether you recover and move forward or spiral and lose momentum.
+Your mental composure decides whether you recover and move forward or spiral and lose momentum.

 What Mental Toughness Actually Means